Rhine Bike & River Cruise: Basel to Amsterdam

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Amsterdam Schiphol Airport will be provided (an approximately 30 to 40-minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, enjoy complimentary transportation to Amsterdam Schiphol Airport—a journey of approximately 30 to 40 minutes, depending on traffic—for your departing flight.

 Included Meals: Breakfast